ffund/intro-ml-tss21/slides/5-logistic-regression.md

 * Unlike linear regression, weights do _not_ correspond to change in output associated with one-unit change in input.
 * Sign of weight _does_ tell us about relationship between a given feature and target variable.
-* Can add a regularization penalty to cost function to reduce variance, just like with linear regression.

 ### Logistic regression - illustration